mlippett/sc_multi_uart/app_sk_muart_com_demo/doc_quickstart/quickstart.rst

    #.
 Connect the XTAG-2 to host PC.
 Note that a USB cable is not provided with the Slicekit starter kit.
    #.
 Switch on the power supply to the Slicekit Core board.
    #.
 Connect a null serial cable to DB-9 connector on XA-SK-MUART Slice Card.
 The cable will need a cross over between the UART RX and TX pins at each end.
    #.
-Connect other end of cable to Host DB-9 connector slot.
-If the Host does not have an DB-9 Connector slot then use USB-UART cable for the demo.
+Connect the other end of cable to Host DB-9 connector slot.
+If the Host does not have an DB-9 Connector slot then use a USB-UART cable for the demo.
 We used the BF-810 USB to Uart adapter (See http://www.bafo.com/products_bf-810_S.asp (Part number : BF-810).
 Any other usb to uart bridge should do just as well.
    #.
-Identify the serial (COM) port number provided by the Host or the USB to UART adapter and open a suitable terminal software for the selected serial port (refer to the Hercules or SecureCRT documentation above).
+Identify the serial (COM) port number provided by the Host or the USB to UART adapter and open suitable terminal software for the selected serial port (refer to the Hercules or SecureCRT documentation above).
    #.
 Configure the host terminal console program as follows: 115200 baud, 8 bit character length, even parity, 1 stop bit, no hardware flow control.
 The Transmit End-of-Line character should be set to `CR` (other options presented will probably be `LF` and `CR\LF`).
    #.
 Connect XA-SK-MUART Slice Card to the XP-SKC-L2 Slicekit Core board.
    #.
 Connect the XTAG Adapter to Slicekit Core board, XA-SK-XTAG2 connector(xtag slice) and connect XTAG-2 to the adapter.